WPSurfer.com

 Hacking Attacks to WordPress Sites will Never Stop

 Nobody can stop hackers from doing what they do.
-Hackers attack and hack.
-Your site will never be free from their attacks.
+Hackers attack and hack thousands of WordPress websites every day.

 Blocking IP’s?